 Glenn is survived by his wife, Elinor; his children, Teresa Fisher, Keith Hinders, and Steven Hinders; his five grandchildren Nathan, Matthew, Rachel, Kara and Jobe; 6 great grandchildren; and his brother Russell (Bev) Hinders.
 He was preceded in death by his parents, his sister Shirlene Mulder and brother Frederick Vanderwerf.

-To send flowers to Glennus "Glenn" Hinders' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Glennus "Glenn" Hinders, please visit our floral store.